 Mausoleums at St Louis Cemetery No.1

-St. Louis Cemetery No. 1 is the oldest and most famous New Orleans cemetery.
-St. Louis Cemetery No. 2 is the final resting place for several famous musicians and historical figures.
+St. Louis Cemetery No. 1 is the oldest and most famous New Orleans cemetery, and St. Louis Cemetery No. 2 is the final resting place for several famous musicians and historical figures.

 St. Louis Cemetery No. 1 is the more famous section.
 It is where Marie Laveau, Voodoo priestess, is said to be buried.
 The rumor goes that if you want her to grant you a wish, you have to draw an X on the tomb, turn around three times, knock on the tomb, yell out your wish, and if it was granted, come back , circle your X, and leave an offering.